ebuilderCCO/DDC-SDK-Public/android/README.md

 | android.permission.WAKE_LOCK              | Used for scheduling jobs to run services-on-demand           | no      |

-### Licence
-In order to use the SDK you need a licence key that you can request from us.

 ### Gradle Dependencies
 Add the following repository: